Planning-nl/vugel-docs/docs/README.md

 - `target: Node | null`: The event target node (while bubbeling).
 - `type: string`: The event name
 - `originalEvent: Event`: The original DOM Event is available using the `originalEvent` property.

+> In HTML you can invoke `event.preventDefault()` to disable the default event.
+The same can be done in Vugel using `event.originalEvent.preventDefault()`.

 ### Mouse events
 All mouse events supported by DOM are supported by Vugel, and are translated into their own structure.